anthonycoffey/property-manager-pro/memory-bank/activeContext.md

   - Crucially, for all other non-Super-Admin users, this function *intentionally does not* set any default custom claims (like `pending_association`) or create any Firestore profiles.
   - It defers all claim-setting and profile creation for invited users (Organization Managers, Property Managers, Residents) to the specific callable invitation functions (`signUpWithInvitation.ts`, `signUpWithOrgManagerInvitation.ts`).
 This is a deliberate design to prevent race conditions and ensure the invitation flows are the source of truth for these users' setup.
   - This clarifies that any previous understanding of `processSignUp.ts` setting default roles like `pending_association` for non-admin direct sign-ups is outdated by the current implementation.
+- **TypeScript Type Challenges with Mixed Firebase Functions Versions (Learning 2025-05-29):**
+  - Encountered persistent TypeScript type resolution issues when using v1 Firebase Function constructs (e.g., `functions.https.onCall`, `functions.pubsub.schedule`, `CallableContext`, `EventContext`, `functions.Response`) alongside v2 constructs or in an environment where v2 types might be preferentially inferred.
+  - Required explicit v1 type imports (e.g., `import { CallableContext } from 'firebase-functions/v1/https';`) and careful attention to function signatures.
+  - In some cases, `write_to_file` was used as a fallback for Cloud Function implementation if `replace_in_file` repeatedly failed due to these subtle type errors that might not affect actual deployment but hindered local type checking.
+    - One scheduled function (`cleanupProcessedCampaignCSVs`) was implemented using the v2 `onSchedule` syntax to bypass v1 type resolution problems for `functions.pubsub.schedule`.
+This highlights the need for vigilance when mixing v1/v2 function patterns.

+- **Timestamp Error in `createCampaign` Function (Fix 2025-05-29):**
+    - Resolved a `TypeError: Cannot read properties of undefined (reading 'Timestamp')` in `functions/src/callable/createCampaign.ts`.
+    - The error was due to using an uninitialized `admin.firestore.Timestamp`.
+    - **Fix:**
+        - Modified `functions/src/firebaseAdmin.ts` to export `Timestamp` from the initialized `firebase-admin/firestore`.
+        - Updated `functions/src/callable/createCampaign.ts` to import `Timestamp` from `../firebaseAdmin.js` and use this imported `Timestamp` for all timestamp operations and type definitions, removing the direct uninitialized `import * as admin from 'firebase-admin';`.